 Product Ranking or Sequencing

 Product sequencing, or ranking, helps in deciding the order that the products must be displayed on your web page.
 Whether it’s a home page, category page or a result page of any search query, the products that are being showcased must have a logical order.
-Intuitively, this order should be based on the likelihood of the product to be clicked or bought by the customers.
+Intuitively, this order should be based on the likelihood of a product being clicked or bought by the customers.

 Aggregate Metrics-Based Ranking